wamuM/judge/README.md

 Inside a Part folder, the `new.sh` can be used to quickly create a folder for a jutge.org problem.
 It also downloads a pdf explaining the problem and all of the public tests in the `./PN/PXXXXX/samples` directory.
 Moreover it creates a `check-samples.sh` that when executed checks if the compiled code passes those tests.
 ### Git
-When installing or by adding/removing the './judge/use-git' file you can configure the jutge enviroment script so it automatically inits git in every problem's repository for version control.
+You can configure the jutge enviroment script so it automatically inits git in every problem's repository for version control.
+### Exports
+Puts the most recent main.cpp file to have passed the check-samples.sh into the main directory with the name `export.cpp` to easily upload it to jutge.org
+### Settings Manager
+Run `bash settings.sh` in the main directory to open the setting manager script.
 ## Requirements
 To properly run the scripts one should have installed
 - git